cyprieng/wenigwarden/README.md

 ## Important Note About Security

-Since this is an open-source project, the app is **not signed** with an Apple developer certificate.
+The app is **not signed** with an Apple developer certificate.
 When first launching the app, you'll need to:

 1. Right-click (or Control-click) the app
 2. Select "Open" from the context menu